 What’s more difficult is the fact that nearly EVERYONE is doing the same thing!
 So how do you combat that?
 Unless you have the budget of John Lewis… well, it’s best to let the big brands do what they do best (but obviously check them out and see what you can make your own!), and in the meantime focus on content that will really help your consumers at this time of year.
-Think about their pain points and how your service or product can overcome this.
-A great example of this is delivered in time for 25th December.
+Think about their pain points and how your service or product can overcome this; a great example of this is ‘delivered in time for 25th December’.
 You will know what your “opening” hours are and when the latest date is that you can realistically be sending out items for guaranteed arrival – and that could be a great selling point.
-It’s simple but so many people do leave it until the last minute to buy Christmas presents.
+It’s simple but so many people do leave it until the last minute to buy Christmas presents, especially this year, with shops opening again after lockdown it only leaves buyers 3 week to get things finished this December.

 On a personal note, we loooove companies that offer to wrap items that are gifts!
 Lazy, we know, but our Aunty Gill won’t know that I didn’t wrap her gift this year…